jimmyg1997/jimmyg1997.github.io/_pages/cv.md

 - **Institution**: Biomedical Research Foundation, Academy of Athens
 - **Period**: Sep 2021 - Dec 2021
 - **Research**:
-  - Conducted research on Machine & Deep Learning for Parkinson’s classification using tabular data.
+  - Conducted research on Machine & Deep Learning for Parkinson's classification using tabular data.
   - Presented a poster at the 6th HBP Student Conference on Interdisciplinary Brain Research.

 ### Data Science Intern
-- **Institution**: National Center for Scientific Research “Demokritos”
+- **Institution**: National Center for Scientific Research "Demokritos"
 - **Period**: Sep 2019 - Oct 2019
 - **Research**:
   - Diagnostic classification using text and audio data of Alzheimer's patients.